fifth-postulate/parser-combinators/workshop/guide/src/work/character.md

 ## Implementation

-The implementation of the `character` parser has a lot in common with `parserA`.
+The implementation of the `character` function has a lot in common with `parserA`.

 ```
 character(char) =